Mattamorphic/DataCruncher/README.md

 - Statistics
     - Generate statistics based on an input source.

+- DataSources
+    - An interface for CSV and XML files, CSV files support sorting if running on a nix platform through sort method.

 The primary Front Controller component, if you'd like to use that is the Manipulator object, this currently only allows you to inject the Data source, Query and Statistics during instantiation.